Kitware/ParaView/Documentation/dev/build.md

     `PARAVIEW_VERSIONED_INSTALL`): The custom suffix for libraries built by ParaView.
 Defaults to either an empty string or `pvX.Y` where `X` and `Y` are ParaView's major and minor version components, respectively.
+  * `PARAVIEW_PLUGINS_DEFAULT` (default `ON`): The state for ParaView's set of enabled-by-default plugins.
+Note that this variable only really has an effect on initial configures or newly added plugins.

 <!--
 These variables should be documented once they're effective again.